 To create the costume, they created a clay sculpture over a body cast of the actor, with a negative mold of that.
 They run the foam rubber into that and then they seam, patch and paint it until they have a tailored costume for the actor.
 In some early paint explorations, the Predator suit initially had a blue stripe down its front and back but it was ultimately removed.
 Some additional items were made such as a loin cloth made out of foam latex, some pouches and a sculpted piece that looked like degraded metal.

 One of the more interesting design elements is you can see a bone inlay when he’s using his wrist gauntlet and that reflects the number of trophies that he made into his technology.
-In total, A.D.I. created six Predator suits and four heads.
-Some of them were thrown away as they went through production due to sweat but also because the scenes were so physical.
+In total, A.D.I. created six Predator suits and four heads and took them six weeks to create the Predator.
+Some of the suits were thrown away as they went through production due to sweat but also because the scenes were so physical.
 Once the suit was worn down, they would use it as a stunt suit.

 For the actor Dan DiLiegro, he had to lose 25 pounds for the role as the makers wanted a leaner, more dynamic Predator.
 Dane trained for two months for the part doing parkour and martial arts.
 He worked a lot on his neck as the Predator’s animatronic head would be on the top of his head.
 He worked with a company called Iron Neck to help him prepare for it.
 In addition to the acting, DiLiegro also did the stunts and motion capture for the role.